mattermost/docs/source/deployment/sso-saml-adfs-msws2016.rst

 Configure SAML Sign-in for Mattermost
 --------------------------------------

+Create a metadata URL by appending "FederationMetadata/2007-06/FederationMetadata.xml" to the root URL of the ADFS server, for example: ``https://<adfs.domain.com>/federationmetadata/2007-06/FederationMetadata.xml>``.

-1. Start Mattermost server and sign into Mattermost as a System Administrator.
-Go to **System Console > Authentication > SAML**.
+Next, start Mattermost server and sign into Mattermost as a System Administrator.
+Go to **System Console > Authentication > SAML**, paste metadata URL in the **Identity Provider Metadata URL** field, and then select **Get SAML Metadata from IdP**.

+This populates the **SAML SSO URL** and the **Identity Provider Issuer URL** fields automatically and the Identity Provider Public Certificate is also downloaded from the server and set locally.

+Alternatively you can enter the following fields manually:
   - Set **Enable Login With SAML 2.0** to ``true``.
   - Set **Enable Synchronizing SAML Accounts With AD/LDAP** to suit your environment.
   - Set **Override SAML bind data with AD/LDAP information** to suit your environment.